bsharper/zoom-yt-background-maker/README.md

 ## Notes

-This was written in one night, so don't expect this to be a good example of a code organization.
+This was written as a side project, so don't expect this to be a good example of a code organization.
 A lot of the code should be running under the main process instead of the renderer.

+You can also drag and drop files onto the window to convert local files.
+Dragging and dropping a file will start the conversion process after prompting you for a location for the converted video.

 Under the hood, this uses `ytdl-core` to grab the videos and `ffmpeg` (via `ffmpeg-installer` and `fluent-ffmpeg`) to convert them.